vinson14/99-co-carousel/README.md

   - Performance optimization/Architectural suggestion to the project that you deem worthy

 # Delivery
-Once finish, please push to a separate branch named with this format `challenge/<your_name>` and drop us an email.
+Once finish, please push to a separate repo and drop us an email.
 We'll get back to you asap.

 # Restriction
 - Do not use any extra library other than those provided in the repo